Currently on view:

 Studios.
 The artists who put “studios” in The Studios of Key West are a select group representing the best of our island’s creative spirit.
 They are painters, photographers, designers, craft artists and more, breathing life into our community from their work spaces on the 3rd floor of our main campus.

 Performance.
 Our rollicking concert series features roots-oriented music from folk and blues to world music and jazz.
-Cutting edge performances at The Studios includes dance, performance art, small scale theatrical productions and burlesque and circus arts.
+Cutting edge performances at The Studios includes dance, performance art, small scale theatrical productions, virtual and rooftop concerts, burlesque and circus arts.

 Community Engagement.
 The Studios has long embraced the goal of breaking down barriers to art and being an integrated part of Key West life.
 Central to our community programs are youth education programs in out-of-school settings, presented in collaboration with other institutional partners.
 We’ve recently expanded upon initiatives including a Spring Break art camp at the Douglass Center in Bahama Village, and a summer ArtCampin collaboration with the Key West Art & Historical Society.